GCSBOSS/nodecaf/README.md

 ### Error Handling

-In Nodecaf, all uncaught synchronous errors happening inside route handler code is automatically converted into a harmless RESTful 500.
+In Nodecaf, any uncaught synchronous error happening inside route handler will be automatically converted into a harmless RESTful 500.

 ```js
 post('/my/thing', function(){